railsware/js-routes/Readme.md

 ```

 This cache is not flushed on server restart in development environment.

-Iff routes.js file is not updated after some configuration change you need to run this command again.
+**Important:** If routes.js file is not updated after some configuration change you need to run this command again.

 ### Advanced Setup